It is important that there is a viable taxi industry as a point to point transport option:

 The Taxi Relief Package:

-- extends the maximum operating age until the end of the emergency order for taxis that reached their maximum operating age between 1 March 2020 and 30 September 2020.
+- extends the maximum operating age until the end of the emergency order for all taxis which would ordinarily have exceeded their maximum operating age.

 For more information email email@example.com